mitmath/1806/summaries.md

 Went through a couple of examples of applying elimination to singular and nonsquare matrices.
-Defined the **rank** as the number of (nonzero) pivots, the reduced-row echelon form R, the pivot columns, and the free columns.
+Defined the **rank** as the number of (nonzero) pivots, the reduced row-echelon form R, the pivot columns, and the free columns.
 Showed how we can "read off" a basis for the null space from R, especially if R is of the typical form [I F].